JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 Each ID is a 4-byte u32, and it's two IDs per cluster.
 That's 8 bytes per cluster.

-With (TODO) bunnies in the scene, and (TODO) meshlets per bunny, that's 8 * (TODO) * (TODO) bytes total = (TODO) MB/GB total.
+With 3092 bunnies in the scene, and 4936 meshlets per bunny, that's 8 * 3092 * 4936 bytes total = ~122.10 MBs total.

 For dedicated GPUs, uploading data from the system's RAM to the GPU's VRAM is done over PCIe.
 PCIe x16 Gen3 max bandwidth is 16 GB/s.

-Ignoring data copying costs and other overhead, and assuming max PCIe bandwidth, that would mean it would take (TODO)ms to upload cluster data.
-That's (TODO) / 16.6 = (TODO)% of our frame budget gone, before we've even rendered anything!
+Ignoring data copying costs and other overhead, and assuming max PCIe bandwidth, that would mean it would take ~7.63ms to upload cluster data.
+That's 7.63 / 16.6 = ~46% of our frame budget gone at 60fps, before we've even rendered anything!
 Obviously, we need a better method.

 ---